 3. B Vitamins

-To give you an idea of how important this group of vitamins is to “not get sick,” it is enough to review the role that some play.
+To give you an idea of how important this group of vitamins is to “not get sick,” it is enough to review some play’s role.

-- Vitamins B6, B12, and B9 (folic acid) participate in the formation of DNA and proteins involved in the immune system.
+- Vitamins B6, B12, and B9 (folic acid) participate in forming DNA and proteins involved in the immune system.
 And its role is so decisive that recent studies have shown that, for example, vitamin B6 deficiency reduces cellular immunity in healthy older adults.
-In contrast, if that deficiency is replaced, the defenses normalize.
+In contrast, if that deficiency is replaced, the defences normalize.

 - Whole grains, legumes, fish, green leafy vegetables, nuts, or brewer’s yeast provide B6 and B9.
 Vitamin B12 is only found in animal origin (meat, fish, shellfish, dairy, or eggs).